 The GRLI is a unique global community of action and learning, consisting of organizations (partners) that work individually, in pairs, in clusters and collectively.

 The GRLI’s focused mission is to promote support and execute the development of a next generation of globally responsible leaders.
-It is set up as a foundation of public interest, based in Belgium.
+It is set up as a foundation of public interest, and backed by a long-term strategic partnership with EFMD and AACSB International.
 A unique characteristic of the GRLI is that it seeks to maintain a balance between businesses and business schools/learning institutions, usually ensuring that each business school that joins does so with a business partner.

 CEEMAN is an international management development association established in 1993 with the aim of accelerating the growth in quality of management development in central and eastern Europe.

 Gradually CEEMAN has become a global network of management development institutions interested in quality of education and innovations in this field, as well as in the broad area of subjects related to change.
-CEEMAN has expanded to include 170 institutional and individual members from 42 countries in Europe, North America, Latin America and Asia.
+CEEMAN has expanded to include 210 institutional and individual members from 50 countries.

 IACMR is a professional, academic organization targeted at scholars, students, managers, and consultants who are interested in advancing knowledge on managing organizations within the Chinese context.